Dummies Guide To Drunk Driving Part 1 – How To Avoid a Drunk Driving Arrest in Michigan

 Looking for tips on how to avoid a drunk driving arrest in Michigan?
 This article may help.
 These posts are in no way encouraging drunk driving, but just providing a guide to individuals who are not criminals or bad people, but just someone who made a mistake.

 The first thing any person should do, sober or impaired, is to not give any law enforcement a reason to pull you over.
 Every driver should regularly check their car’s equipment to make sure it is in proper working order.
 Make sure your headlights, taillights, and license plate light all work.
 If one of those items are out, then you are driving around with a target that “screams pull me over.”
 In Genesee County, the Grand Blanc police regularly pull drivers over for defective equipment.
 If you have gotten in trouble for defective equipment or any other traffic violation click here for more help.
+To find out more about Matt Norwood check his profile.

 Tips on Avoiding a DUI in Michigan

 Driving a car with expired plates or tabs also puts you at risk of getting stopped by the police.
 Today’s police cruisers have the technology to read other car plates to alert the officer if the car’s insurance has lapsed, the registration has expired or if the owner of the car’s driver’s license is suspended.
 Also, I have noticed cars with license plates that cannot be read because of rust, old age, dirt or snow.
 Yes, Michigan law requires a car’s license plate to be in a clearly legible condition.
+Keep reading to find out tips on how to avoid a DUI arrest in Michigan.

 Further, make sure you and your passengers are wearing your seat belts.
 There are stings every year to look for people not buckling up.
 Do not have anything hanging from your rear-view mirrors, such as parking passes, air fresheners, or that garter belt you caught from your brother’s wedding in the ’80s.
 If you still have a garter belt hanging in your car, you have bigger problems than drunk driving.